-So what are we expecting, MacBook-wise?
-There may a cheaper version of the MacBook which may or may not be called the MacBook Air - it could just be a 13-inch version of the existing MacBook, with the "Air" moniker shown the door.
-That's according to usually-reliable KGI Securities analyst Ming-Chi Kuo.
+So what are we expecting?
+There may a cheaper version of the MacBook Air which may or may not have a new name.
+It could just be a 13-inch version of the existing MacBook, with the "Air" moniker shown the door.
+That's the conclusion of usually-reliable KGI Securities analyst Ming-Chi Kuo.

-We don't yet know much about this all-new 13-inch MacBook, including what form it would take or how it would differ from existing 12-inch MacBook or 13-inch MacBook Pro models.
+We don't yet know much about this all-new 13-inch MacBook, including what form it would take or how it would differ from existing 12-inch MacBook or 13-inch MacBook Air and Pro models.